Command line return codes in the Amazon CLI - Amazon Command Line Interface

 This documentation is for Version 1 of the Amazon CLI only.
 For documentation related to Version 2 of the Amazon CLI, see the Version 2 User Guide.

-Return codes from the Amazon CLI
+Command line return codes in the Amazon CLI

 The return code is usually a hidden code sent after running a Amazon Command Line Interface (Amazon CLI) command which describes the status of the command.
 You can use the echo command to display the code sent from the last Amazon CLI command and use these codes to determine if a command was successful or if it failed, and why a command might have an error.
 In addition to the return codes, you can view more details about a failure by running your commands with the --debug switch.
 This switch produces a detailed report of the steps the Amazon CLI uses to process the command, and what the result of each step was.